Monira Al Qadiri

 Work Description

-Flower Drill, a trio of enlarged drill heads, are made out of fibreglass, a material composed of petroleum-based plastics, and coated in dichroic automotive paint, recreating a two-tone effect popular amongst custom car enthusiasts.
-While their dark iridescent surface mimics oil’s nacreous lustre—a quality it shares with pearls, the Gulf’s primary source of wealth before the discovery of oil—it also makes the drill’s futuristic design feel sinisterly alien.
+Flower Drill is a trio of sculptures which are wall-mounted and hung high, that recreate enlarged drill heads used in oil extraction technology.
+Made out of fibreglass, a material composed of petroleum-based plastics, and coated in dichroic automotive paint, they are reminiscent of a two-tone effect popular amongst custom car enthusiasts.
+While the sculpture’s dark iridescent surface mimics oil’s nacreous lustre—a quality it shares with pearls, the Gulf’s primary source of wealth before the discovery of oil—it also makes the drill’s futuristic design feel sinisterly alien.
 These monstrous blooms, petroculture recast as natural efflorescence, are prognostications, foretelling the inevitable destruction of the planet due to our reliance on fossil fuels.
-And by presenting this extractive technology as extraterrestrial and threatening, Al Qadiri also returns us to the moment of what writer Amitav Ghosh has called the “Oil Encounter,” when indigenous populations in the region first encountered the industrial machinery needed to extract oil, regarding it with both wonder and dread.

 Artist Biography

 Monira Al Qadiri (b.
-1983, Senegal) lives and works in Berlin, Germany.
+1983, Dakar, Senegal) lives and works in Berlin, Germany

 Useful Links